hamilton-lima/openlayers_poc/README.md

 ]
 ```

-All the plugins are in the folder [mc-plugin](https://github.com/hamilton-lima/openlayers_poc/tree/master/mc-plugin)
+:tangerine: All the plugins are in the folder [mc-plugin](https://github.com/hamilton-lima/openlayers_poc/tree/master/mc-plugin)

 !Some plugins details